 Trails through the Forest

-There are a total of five trails within the park.
+There are a total of five trails within Thomson Nature Park.
 They are fairly easy to walk on but you can expect to encounter some slopes along the way.

-The Ruins and Figs Trail, Stream and Ferns Trail and Rambutan Trail lead past the former village.
+The Ruins and Figs Trail, Stream and Ferns Trail and Rambutan Trail lead past the residences of the former village.
 The Macaque Trail and Langur Trail lead out to Old Upper Thomson Road.

 Thomson Nature Park also has a freshwater stream running through it.
 The park is a complementary habitat for local wildlife such as the Malayan porcupine and Lesser Mousedeer.